-Installing power supply unit (PSU)
+Installing power supply unit or PSU

-- 1 Insert the PSU into the PSU slot and slide it toward the back of the computer until it clicks into place. - 2 Tighten the screws to secure the PSU to the computer. - 3 Route the PSU cables through the retention clips. - 4 Connect the PSU cables to the connectors on the system board. - 5 Close the front panel door. - 6 Install the: - a bezel - b cover - 7 Follow the procedure in After working inside your computer.
+- 1 Insert the PSU into the PSU slot and slide it towards the back of the computer until it clicks into place. - 2 Tighten the screws to secure the PSU to the computer. - 3 Route the PSU cables through the retention clips and secure one of the cables with the release clips. - 4 Connect the PSU cables to the connectors on the system board. - 5 Close the front panel door. - 6 Install the: - a bezel - b cover - 7 Follow the procedure in After working inside your computer.